-Teachers, librarians, staff from senior centers, senior housing and human service agencies and others are invited to apply for a grant to receive free training on the award-winning BRIDGES Intergenerational (IG) Program Curriculum so that they can implement BRIDGES in their own communities during the Spring, 2019.
-Available to schools, senior organizations and human service agencies, Bridges Together will be awarding eight (8) communities with a BRIDGES program of their choice.
-Preference will be given to organizations and schools that serve or are committed to including vulnerable populations: four in Massachusetts, Connecticut and Rhode Island as well as four in other states.
+Teachers, librarians, staff from senior centers, senior housing and human service agencies and others are invited to apply for a grant to receive free training on the award-winning BRIDGES Intergenerational (IG) Program Curriculum so that they can implement BRIDGES in their own communities during the Fall, 2019.
+Available to schools, senior organizations and human service agencies, Bridges Together will be awarding four (4) communities with a BRIDGES program of their choice.
+Preference will be given to organizations and schools that serve or are committed to including vulnerable populations: three in New England and one in another area of our country.
 This grant is made possible by Tufts Health Plan Foundation and The Retirement Research Foundation.

 The award-winning, evidence-based BRIDGES Program Curricula Suite unites older adults and young people in their own communities for shared experiences and cooperative learning.
 Through the BRIDGES Programs, generations grow in mutual respect, understanding, and friendship.
 Positive attitudes about aging are fostered and older adults are supported in their socio-emotional development.
 Studies have shown that positive attitudes about aging and social engagement can improve health and longevity.
 Additionally, the BRIDGES programs support national Common Core education standards as the students and older adults engage with one another through shared experiences and collaborative learning.
 Groups of about eight mature adults volunteer in the children’s classroom, library, or community center over several weeks.
 Under the guidance of the teacher or trained staff member, the volunteers work in pairs with small groups of students.
 Together, the volunteers and students share their own life experiences and those of their families.
 These discussions are supplemented with creative, educational, fun projects that promote shared learning.